-Requests to serve alcohol at an event must also be approved by the dean or vice president of the sponsoring department or, in the case of a student organization, the Director of the MUB and Student Activities.
+Requests to serve alcohol at an event must also be approved by the dean or vice president of the sponsoring department, or, in the case of a student organization, the Director of the MUB and Student Activities, Assistant Dean for Students at Franklin Pierce School of Law, or Assistant Dean for Students at the College of Professional Studies.

-If a request to serve alcohol at a UNH event is approved, Conferences and Catering will send the event sponsor information on the required next steps.
+If a request to serve alcohol at a UNH event is approved, the approver will send the event sponsor information on the required next steps.
 If those next steps aren't followed, the arrangement to serve alcohol may be canceled.